Our story

 This is my mom and I on day one

-Everyone saw the true love I had for beekeeping, so Will and my family gave me a gift that would change my life.
+Everyone saw the true love I had for beekeeping, so Will and my family gave me a birthday gift that would change my life.
 Ten hives, ten colonies and everything I needed to take care of them.
 It was a life changing day.

 Now the real work began.
 I needed to find somewhere for these ten hives to live because they cannot live at my suburban house in Calgary.
 We asked around and found a perfect place.
 Someone who worked for my mom at the time, her dads girlfriends parents had land in Millarville (one of those stories where someone knows someone who knows someone) and they were willing to have our hives on their property.... and the best part is that we get to pay them in honey.
 It was a dream come true.
 They are also the NICEST people and love our kids, so we're really winning there.